 - 1. Each student is required to wear his/her school identification card at all times during school hours. - 2.
-Each student will be issued one free card within the first 2 weeks of attendance. - 3.
-If ID card is damaged or lost, the student will be charged \$5.00 for a duplicate card and \$1.00 for a temporary ID.
+Each student will be issued one free card within the first 30 days of school. - 3.
+If ID card is damaged or lost, the student will be charged \$5.00 for a duplicate card.
 Lanyards and clips are \$2.00.
-See the lab technician in Room 111 for these items. - 4.
+See the Attendance clerk in the main office for these items. - 4.
 ID cards are used to check out textbooks, lunchroom purchase, The Chop Store and library books. - 5.
 Each student should use his/her ID card only.
 Use of another student's card or permitting another student to use your card could result in disciplinary action.
 Student ID will be checked daily for classroom entrance and to walk halls.
 This is for security and safety.